Computation of Optical Refractive Index Structure Parameter from its Statistical Definition Using Radiosonde Data: Description of model

-For resolution sufficiently smaller than the outer scale (roughly one order or magnitude), the estimated $C_n^2$ and the simulation value are close since the factor is a bit lower than one.
+For resolution sufficiently smaller than the outer scale (roughly one order \revtwo{of} magnitude), the estimated $C_n^2$ and the simulation value are close since the factor is a bit lower than one.
 In other words, there is a small underestimation of $C_n^2$, mostly coming from an underestimation of the fluctuations $n_1$ when extracting the mean.
-Indeed, neighboring fluctuations are correlated, meaning that the extracted mean does not only contain $n_0$ but also a non zero mean of neighbored fluctuations $n_1$.
+Indeed, neighboring fluctuations are correlated, meaning that the extracted mean does not only contain $n_0$ but also a non-zero mean of neighbored fluctuations $n_1$.
 Therefore, fluctuations tend to be underestimated and so is $C_n^2$.
 Increasing the window size $\omega$ enables to look at more points that are also further from each other, with less correlated fluctuations, improving the extracted mean $n_0$ and therefore reducing the underestimation of fluctuations.

-For spacing $dz$ close to or larger than $L_0$, the factor starts to decrease following a minus two-third power trend.
-Indeed, the validity of (\ref{eq:Cn2}) is not ensured anymore: as observed in Fig. \ref{fig:struct_funct}, the structure function tends to saturate.
+For spacing $\Delta z$ close to or larger than $L_0$, the factor starts to decrease following a minus two-third power trend.
+Indeed, the validity of (\ref{eq:Cn2}) is not ensured anymore: as observed in Fig.~\ref{fig:struct_funct}, the structure function tends to saturate.
 Since this structure function is exactly the numerator in (\ref{eq:Cn2}), only the influence of its denominator remains, that corresponds exactly to a minus two-third power trend.
-Hence, the $C_n^2$ estimation must be corrected by a factor $c$.

-Moreover, the structure function computed vertically from three-dimensional fluctuations does not always agree with the Kolmogorov expression given in (\ref{eq:DKol}).
-Recent large-eddy simulation of an atmospheric convective boundary layer showed an increase of the structure function with respect to the Kolmogorov trend at large separation distances, owing to the computation of the fluctuations between completely different layers in the vertical direction \cite{wilson2012direct}.

-Because of this phenomenon and namely because of the invalidity of the hypothesis related to the outer scale $L_0$ (which is also difficult to know in practice and for which several models have been designed \cite{coulman1988outer,lukin2005outer}), the factor $c$ remains to be determined in practical scenarios.
-A possible approach to obtain it for real-world $C_n^2$ profiles is presented in the next section.
+If observed with real-world measurements, such a decrease of the scale factor $c$ would be a hint that the outer scale $L_0$ has been reached.
+A possible approach to obtain the factor $c$ for $C_n^2$ profiles based on radiosonde measurements is presented in Section \ref{sec:calib}.